jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 like "C form" or "A form",
 rather than using ambiguous terms like "form 1" or "position 5-2".

-Put the first note of the scale on the lowest root of one of the CAGED chord shapes, and find the notes across the strings without moving the hand out of position.
+To assemble a scale on a CAGED form, put the first note of the scale on the lowest root of one of the CAGED chord shapes, and assemble the scale across the strings without moving the hand out of position.

 See {% include chapter-link.html slug="caged" %} for more on CAGED chord shapes.